justeattakeaway/fozzie-components/packages/services/f-analytics/README.md

 - Provide the facility to push 'ad-hoc' GA events via a global service (even if serverside).

 ## Benefits (Soon)
-- _extend the data properties for the GA `platformData` model_
-- _instead of owning when to push each GA model the consumer will have control over this_
 - _allow extra bespoke/custom properties to be appended to each GA model by the consumer before the model is pushed_
 <hr></br>